sachin0034/hands_on_AI_introduction_to_AI_evaluations-4038348/Lab-6(Evaluating_LLM_vs_human_judgement - judging_the_judge)/Readme.md

 # Evaluating LLM Judge Responses Against Human Evaluation

-In the previous two labs, we explored different approaches to evaluation:

-- **Lab 1:** Utilized predefined evaluators provided by Azure to assess responses.
-- **Lab 2:** Developed a custom judge using a Large Language Model (LLM) to perform evaluations.

 In this lab, we aim to compare the effectiveness of LLM-based evaluation with human evaluation.
 The goal is to determine whether LLMs can provide judgments that are as reliable or insightful as those made by humans, and to analyze the strengths and limitations of each approach.

 ---